naiyerasif/site/content/blog/2018/2018-12-13-messaging-with-rabbitmq.md

 ## Create a Publisher

 A publisher or producer sends the message to the queue.
 In the present case, it’ll send a list of books.
-You'll use a `RabbitTemplate` object injected through Spring to send this list on the queue.
+You'll use a `RabbitTemplate` object injected through Spring to send this list in the queue.

 ```java
 import dev.mflash.guides.rabbitmq.configuration.RabbitMQConfiguration;